Viswa-Vinod/PaymentWithdrawalMicroService/README.md

 Unit Tests:

 The unit tests for the paymentservice are in the tests folder.
-They currently do not work.
+Only 2 out of the 3 unit tests work.
+The third one, for testing concurrent requests is not working.
 I have nevertheless uploaded it to get help on the matter.
-The issue is that the tests always seem to pass!!,even when I set the assertions to be such that they should not be satisfied.
+The issue is that the tests times out.

 To run the application, run the following commands: